-\item[\textbf{(b)}] \emph{Shared attention,} a cognitive process involving the ability of individuals to focus with a social partner on a shared object of interest for either intentional or social purposes has been extensively studied in the literature~\cite{bakemanCoordinatingAttentionPeople1984, mooreJointAttentionIts1995}.
+\item[\textbf{(b)}] \emph{Shared attention,} a cognitive process involving the ability of individuals to focus with a social partner on a shared object of interest for intentional or social purposes has been extensively studied in the literature~\cite{bakemanCoordinatingAttentionPeople1984, mooreJointAttentionIts1995}.
 Various work in the literature has consistently highlighted the critical role of joint attention in facilitating cooperation and social bonding~\cite{yuillHowGettingNoticed2014, wolfJointAttentionShared2016, dejaegherParticipatorySensemaking2007}.
 Given its pivotal role in collaborative behavior, the significance of joint attention in the context of computer-supported collaborative work has been a subject of considerable exploration~\cite{yiqiuzhouCharacterizingJointAttention2022, jingImpactSharingGaze2022b, vertegaalGAZEGroupwareSystem1999a}.
 Many studies have used gaze awareness for automatic joint attention detection.
 Building on this, our \sysname framework incorporates joint attention using eye-tracking data from MR headset sensors.

-\item[\textbf{(c)}] \emph{Proximity} has been shown in studies to positively correlate with knowledge transfer, creation, teamwork quality, and collaboration on studies related to organizational behavior~\cite{vissersKnowledgeProximity2013, hoeglTeamMemberProximity2004, krautPatternsContactCommunication1988}.
-Specifically, research has revealed that during co-located collaborative scenarios, collaborative benefits are enhanced when participants are positioned in close proximity rather than at a distance~\cite{hawkeyProximityFactorImpact2005, valacich1994physical}.
-Additionally, studies have shown that individuals tend to physically draw closer to each other when their relationships are more intimate~\cite{cristaniComputationalProxemicsInferring2011}.
+\item[\textbf{(c)}] \emph{Proximity} has been shown in studies to positively correlate with knowledge transfer, creation, teamwork quality, and collaboration in studies related to organizational behavior~\cite{vissersKnowledgeProximity2013, hoeglTeamMemberProximity2004, krautPatternsContactCommunication1988}.
+Specifically, research has revealed that during collaborative co-location scenarios, collaborative benefits are enhanced when participants are placed in close proximity rather than at a distance~\cite{hawkeyProximityFactorImpact2005, valacich1994physical}.
+In addition, studies have shown that individuals tend to be physically closer to each other when their relationships are more intimate~\cite{cristaniComputationalProxemicsInferring2011}.
 Therefore, interpersonal proximity is a significant factor in characterizing group behavior.
-Consequently, \sysname framework monitors the proximity of group members by tracking the relative location of every participant's MR headset within the collaborative MR setup. \end{enumerate}
+Consequently, the \sysname framework monitors the proximity of group members by tracking the relative location of the MR headset of each participant within the collaborative MR setup.